Elizabeth Pantley’s Potty Training Tips part two: Poo Problems

 • Play soothing music during potty sits.

 • If your child is giving signs of needing to poo, but on the toilet and not having success, try having your child lean forward and rest his upper body against you while you rub the lower back gently.
-You can also have him sit backwards on the toilet and lean against the tank.
+You can also have them sit backwards on the toilet and lean against the tank.